GardenGroupUO/Adsorber/Documentation/source/Installation.rst

 	squeue -o "%.20i %.9P %.5Q %.50j %.8u %.8T %.10M %.11l %.6D %.4C %.6b %.20S %.20R %.8q" -u $USER --sort=+i

-There are also two aliases that are useful, these are
+There is also an aliases that is useful when submitting jobs to slurm:

 * ``no_of_jobs_running_or_queued``: Will indicate the number of jobs that are either running or in the queue in slurm.
-* ``no_of_submitSL_files``: Will give the number of VASP models in subdirectories that are to be run.
-These should all contain submit.sl files, which is what this alias is doing.

-These two aliases are given below for you to also add to your ``~/.bashrc``:
+This alias is given below for you to also add to your ``~/.bashrc``:

 .. code-block:: bash

-	alias no_of_jobs_running_or_queued="squeue -u $USER | wc -l" alias no_of_submitSL_files='find . -name "submit.sl" -type f -not -path "*Submission_Folder_*" | wc -l'
+	alias no_of_jobs_running_or_queued="squeue -u $USER | wc -l"

-These two aliases are explained further in :ref:`How_to_submit_files_to_slurm`.
+This alias is explained further in :ref:`Part_C1_Submitting_Jobs_to_Slurm`.

 Note that the ``no_of_jobs_running_or_queued`` reference will give you the number of jobs you have submitted to slurm, plus 1.
 So whatever number you get from ``no_of_jobs_running_or_queued``, minus 1 from it to get the number of jobs in your slurm queue.
 Don't know how to fix this yet.